-Course Name: French II

-Prerequisite: Recommendation from French C teacher (Middle School) or placement exam for new student
+Course Name: French II Department: Modern Foreign Language Credits: 1.0 Length: 1 Year Grades: 9, 10, 11, 12 Prerequisite: Recommendation from French C teacher (DAA Middle School) or placement exam for new students

 This course is designed as a consolidation of French C and is intended to enhance students' listening, speaking, reading and writing skills.
 It continues to build on the language foundations established in earlier courses, challenging students to become more proficient with communicative competence.
 Students will gradually become more confident in their abilities to communicate in French in a variety of daily life situations, familiar and new, moving beyond memorization.
 They will continue to deepen their cultural knowledge of French-speaking countries.